 9. Katepwa Beach

-Tiny Katepwa Point Provincial Park, northeast of Regina, was one of Saskatchewan's first six parks, and it's still lovely.
-The green, hilly, rural Qu'Appelle Valley, originally settled in the 1890s by European immigrants, is worth the trip alone.
-Visit Katepwa Beach, the prettiest in the area, to picnic, barbecue, and watch the sun set over the lake from your rented cabin deck.
+Tiny Katepwa Point Provincial Park northeast of Regina was one of Saskatchewan's very first six parks, and it's still lovely.
+The green, hilly, rural Qu'Appelle Valley, originally settled in the 1890s by European immigrants, is worth the trip alone to Katepwa Beach, the prettiest in the area.
+Picnic and barbecue, and watch the sun set over the lake from your rented cabin deck.

 10. Meadow Lake

-The challenging 113-kilometre Boreal Trail in central Saskatchewan's Meadow Lake Provincial Park is the provincial park network's single backpacking trail, passing through forests and alongside some 20 lakes.
-Combine a backcountry adventure with a relaxing holiday on classic Kimball Lake beach, a large golden-sand beach.
+The challenging 70-mile Boreal Trail of Meadow Lake Provincial Park in central Saskatchewan is the provincial park network's single backpacking trail -- through forest and past some 20 lakes.
+Combine a backcountry adventure with R&R on classic Kimball Lake beach, a large golden-sand beach.
 Water ski, paddle, boat, windsurf, swim, play volleyball, or just float along under the big prairie sky.